xsf3190/oracle-to-github-backup/README.md

 ## Use
 1. Make Oracle data and definitions available for review / sharing through private or public GITHUB repositories.
-2. Implement an automated backup / restore cycle between 2 ADB instances to enable fine-grained point-in-time recovery.
+2. Provide an off-site backup solution for subscribers to OCI "Always Free".
-3. Deploy environment to test new Oracle / Apex software versions.
+3. Implement an automated backup / restore cycle between 2 ADB instances to enable fine-grained point-in-time recovery.
-4. Run fully scripted migrations between different platforms (caveat: ORDS metadata).
+4. Deploy environment to test new Oracle / Apex software versions.

-All file commits to this repository are issued by a daily Oracle process using the GITHUB API.
+5. Run fully scripted migrations between different platforms (caveat: ORDS metadata).

-Originally created to provide a backup solution for subscribers to OCI "Always Free".
+Should be used for modestly sized schemas (<100MB) although this depends on the nature of data stored.

-Should be used for modestly sized schemas (<100MB) although the export employs advanced compression reducing the size of uploaded dump files by an order of magnitude.
+Note that dump files are compressed by an order of magnitude.

 ## Install
 For backup: